zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 mysqlmigrationschedule-weekly-2019-02-14-221351 1d
 ```

-Once the MigrationSchedule object is deleted, all the associated Migration objects should also be deleted as well.
+Once the MigrationSchedule object is deleted, all the associated Migration objects should be deleted as well.